mjroson/django-starter/README.md

-# Boilerplate for deploy real projects with docker, django, celery, rabbitmq, postgresql, nginx and reactjs.
+# Boilerplate for start real projects with docker, django, celery, rabbitmq, postgresql, nginx and reactjs.

 ## Deploy